“Nobody Died At Sandy Hook”

 So the door just remained open all of the time, because of a box?

 The truth is no one knows whether or not Adam’s Civic was even in the garage that morning.
-It’s likely that it was, but it could have just as easily been parked in the home’s driveway.
+There’s a good chance that it was, but it could have just as easily been parked in the home’s driveway.
 Not that it really matters because the box wasn’t moved there until later on in the investigation.

-Our first look at the garage area comes at either page 137 of “Sec_4_Primary_Scene.pdf” or page 203 of “Sec 5 – Back-up Scene 1.pdf”; whichever came first.
+Our first look at the garage area comes at either page 137 of “Sec_4_Primary_Scene.pdf” or page 203 of “Sec 5 – Back-up Scene 1.pdf”, depending on which came first.
 Both photos conclusively show that the box was not there on the night of Friday, December 14th.
 There is absolutely nothing obstructing the door:

 “And of course the man who delivered the oil didn’t see the wrecked door even though he had to pass it to fill the oil tank.
 He didn’t investigate and did not call the police.”

-If the implication is that Adam simply drove through the door (not true), then it wouldn’t matter if the door could open or shut, would it?
+If the implication is that Adam simply drove through the door (which is not true), then it wouldn’t matter if the door could open or shut, would it?

 But Adam didn’t do this to the garage; it’s one of the tactical team’s breach points.
-So of course the oil delivery man (who told police he visited the home some time between 9:30-10AM) would not have seen the garage door like this.
-Try actually reading the final report, nitwit.
+So of course the oil delivery man (who told police he visited the home sometime between 9:30-10AM) would not have seen the garage door like this.
+This chapter would’ve benefited greatly from at least one of its two co-authors actually reading the final report.

 From CFS 1200705354, “Sec 1 – Initial Reports.pdf”: